 Where you need to remove and replace asbestos, get in touch with your local Environmental Health Officer for advice on the best course of action.
 You may need to employ specialist licensed contractors to deal with this hazardous material.

-An up-to-date list of licensed contractors including the type of licence held is available on the HSE asbestos licensing information community page.
+An up-to-date list of licensed contractors including the type of license held is available on the HSE asbestos licensing information community page.

 Asbestos materials should not be broken as particles of asbestos are hazardous to health.
 Access to the area should be restricted and the materials should be wet down to reduce the risk of dust.
 Anyone dealing with asbestos should wear protective clothing and masks.